-Nick Cristiano: I majored in sociology in school.
-I have always been interested in deviance.
-I became very interested in drug use.
+I majored in sociology in school, always having been interested in deviance, I became very interested in drug use.
 My reason for being interested was seeing it.
-Also, it was a grey area.
-It was not clearly wrong.
+Also, it was a grey area; it was not clearly wrong.
 Other crimes seemed less grey to me.
 I was interested in studying drug use because I found that the laws and stigmas arbitrary.

 Murder is clearly wrong.
 Drug use, you need to know the climate to know why it’s deviant.
 In my masters, I continued research on drug use.
 I made a commitment to this path.
 I am happy.
 I went further than I originally thought.
 I became acquainted with both the academic research as well as the stuff happening on the ground.
 That’s how I became involved with CSSDP.
 I wanted to move away from studying drug use.
 I wanted to become involved with an organization where I could build contacts and fight for things important to me.

-Cristiano: My position on the executive board is a personnel liaison.
-I am the human resources person.
+My position on the executive board is a personnel liaison; essentially, I am the human resources person.
 I make sure everyone is happy and in pursuit of something interesting to them.
 We want people to tap into their passions.

-Jacobsen: What do you consider the core principle of the CSSDP?
+What do you consider the core principle of CSSDP?

-We want to mobilize and enact change.
-Of course by sensible drug policy we mean policy that is not harmful.
+By ‘sensible drug policy,’ we mean policy that is not harmful.
 By harmful, we refer to prohibition where drugs are forced into an illegal market with unregulated quality.
 Many problems come with prohibition, which regulation and decriminalization would solve or minimize.

-Jacobsen: Where do you hope the CSSDP goes into the future?
+Where do you hope CSSDP goes into the future?

-If we have a strong presence across Canada – a big national network, we can work together towards the improvement of drug policy.
-With the Liberal proposal for legalization, I hope CSSDP will be involved in bringing the youth voice to the decision-making processes taking place.
+If we have a strong presence across Canada, a big national network, we can work together towards the improvement of drug policy.
+With the Liberal proposal for legalization, I hope CSSDP will be involved in bringing the youth voice to the decision-making processes.